neothXT/Snowdrop/README.md

 }
 ```

-You can also change which error codes should trigger `onAuthRetry` by setting `Netty.Config.accessTokenErrorCodes` value.
+You can also change which error codes should trigger `onAuthRetry` by setting `Snowdrop.Config.accessTokenErrorCodes` value.

 #### Custom Access Token storage key

-By default, Netty uses "NettyToken" as an access token storage key for each service.
+By default, Snowdrop uses "SnowdropToken" as an access token storage key for each service.
 If you want to use some other name, use `@TokenLabel` macro like:

 ```Swift
 @Service(url: "https://my-endpoint.com")